 Jaw joint issues can involve muscles, ligaments, tendons, and/or the cartilages associated with the joints.
 Many times these problems are due to the anatomy of the patient’s joints.
 Some folks’ joints just make noises or move roughly because of their shape and size.
 It is not uncommon for patients’ ankles to pop when they stand up, but rarely do they seek treatment for that noise.
 A pop in the jaw joint however is much more noticeable because it occurs close to the ear where the patient can hear it.

-If the ligament is loose so that it doesn’t hold the disc in the right place however, the disc travels a little too far upon opening and then suddenly pop back into place when the ligament finally applies enough tension.
+If the ligament is loose so that it doesn’t hold the disc in the right place however, the disc travels a little too far upon opening and then suddenly pop back into place when the ligament finally becomes taught.
 If the muscle pulls too hard on the front of the disc, it can also hold it too far forward until the ligament ultimately pulls it back into place.
 Ligaments can be naturally loose, get loose during childbirth (when all the ligaments in the body relax), or become damaged by trauma.
-The muscles pull too much if they have been busy chewing (gum, bagels, etc.), clenching, or grinding.
+The muscles can contract too much if they have been busy chewing (gum, bagels, etc.), clenching, or grinding.
 Clenching or grinding can actually cause spasms in the chewing muscles which can be painful as well as pull the disc forward.

 Nearly half of American women report they have had a pop or a click in their jaws while about one-fourth of the men report the same.
 While some popping may not be related to an identifiable event, many patients know exactly what sets it off.
 Studies have indicated that more than 50% of TMJ symptoms are attributable to stress alone.
 That helps explain the rise in calls we get during the last two weeks of the school year.
 Almost without fail our patients identify that their symptoms arrived about the same time as their finals and associated end-of-year projects.
 While there definitely are TMJ conditions that warrant treatment, most popping and clicking is not serious.
 Sometimes just recognizing the relationship between these noises and their stress level is all that is needed to get a patient on the road to recovery.